basho/rfc/open/query_access_paths_RFC.md

 To provide an analytical framework for discussion of access paths.
 The query rewriter is about to start being a real, complex CS thing.
 Time to go full Wayne Gretzky - skate to where the puck is going to be...

+This RFC MUST enable:
+* members of the TS team to contribute to discussions, architecture, design and implementation of new query paths
+* members of the KV team to contribute to discussions, research, architecture, design and implementation of post-merge query paths
+* members of the product team to identify new ways to use existing infrastructure more optimaly and take query options out to customers and prioritise the roadmap

 ## Scope

 The scope of this RFC is split in 3: